alyonaivanova22/Spatially-resolved-gene-expression-across-malignant-transformation-of-IDH-mut-glioma/README.md

 │   ├── tables/
 │── README.md

-Notes & Caveats
+Notes

-Normalization is assumed complete for Script 1.
+Normalization is assumed complete for ROI analyses.

-DESeq2 analysis uses raw integer counts.
+DESeq2 requires raw integer counts.

-Survival models are restricted to IDH-mutant astrocytomas.
+Visium analysis depends on correct spatial coordinate files.

-Risk scores are rescaled for visualization, not direct clinical interpretation.
+Survival models are restricted to IDH-mutant gliomas.

-Random train/test splits may introduce minor variability.
+Risk scores are scaled for visualization only.